LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 	...,
 )
 ```
-A minor but useful trait of the `EvalPrediction` objecs that their content get converted from `torch.tensors` to `np.arrays`.
-Because most predefined validation metrics use `Numpy`, this saves some lines of code.
+A minor but valuable trait of the `EvalPrediction` objects is that their content gets converted from `torch.tensors` to `np.arrays`.
+Because most predefined validation metrics use `Numpy`, this saves some manual conversions.

 __HfArgumentParser__